-- 8.1 The Authority's treasury management activities shall be defined as the management of its investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - 8.2 All treasury management activity shall be undertaken in full compliance with the Chartered Institute of Public Finance and Accountancy's Code of Practice: Treasury Management in Public Services (revised 2011) as may be revised from time to time or such other practices and procedures as may be approved by the Authority. - 8.3 Only the Director of Finance and Resources may enter into any borrowing, investment and financing arrangements on behalf of the Authority. - 8.4 Officers shall ensure that loans are not made to third parties and that interests are not acquired in companies, joint ventures or other enterprises without the prior approval of the Director of Finance and Resources.
+8.1 The Authority's treasury management activities shall be defined as the management of its investments and cash flows, its banking, money

-8.5 The Director of Finance and Resources is responsible for formulating an annual Borrowing and Treasury Management Strategy for approval by the Authority in advance of the year together with providing a mid-year review and annual report after its close.
+- market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - 8.2 All treasury management activity shall be undertaken in full compliance with the Chartered Institute of Public Finance and Accountancy's Code of Practice: Treasury Management in Public Services (revised 2017) as may be revised from time to time or such other practices and procedures as may be approved by the Authority. - 8.3 Only the Group Director of Finance and Resources may enter into any borrowing, investment and financing arrangements on behalf of the Authority. - 8.4 The Group Director of Finance and Resources is responsible for formulating an annual Borrowing and Treasury Management Strategy for approval by the Authority in advance of the year together with providing a mid- year review and annual report after its close.